birneylab/FEHAT/README.md

 ## Usage examples
 The software was designed to analyse either a single video, a collection of videos (referred to here as an "experiment") or a collection of experiments with a single run.
 Refer to the section on [input format](#input-format) for more details.

 #### example 1.
-Run everything in the input directoy in single machine:
+Run everything in the input directory in single machine:

 	python medaka_bpm.py -i <input_directory> -o <output_directory>